blackducksoftware/blackduck-alert/deployment/docker-swarm/external-db/README.md

 - Extract the contents of the ZIP file.
 - For installing with Black Duck the files are located in the *hub* sub-directory.
 - For installing Alert standalone the files are located in the *standalone* sub-directory.
+- For installing Alert with an external Postgres database the instructions can be found in the *external-db* directory.

 ### Standalone Installation
 This section will walk through the instructions to install Alert in a standalone fashion.